alyssadata/AI-Foundations-Framework-Differentiation/01_programming_only_reduction.md

 What is the source-line?

-What conditions made the pattern legible?
+What conditions make the pattern legible?

 Does the pattern return to its source?